What you should know about COVID-19 vaccines and medications

 We answer questions about timing, safety, and effectiveness.

 COVID-19 vaccines have been getting a lot of attention lately and for good reason.
-The Delta variant continues to spread and the FDA is now recommending a third dose of the Pfizer-BioNTech COVID-19 vaccine for some people.
+New variants of the virus continue to spread and the FDA is now recommending boosters for most people.
 And that means our pharmacists have been getting many questions.

 If you’re taking medication for an ongoing health condition, you may be wondering if it’s safe to get the COVID-19 vaccine.
 You also may be wondering if your medication could affect how well the vaccine works.